THE SHORT BIO

 How we develop over the years!
 Now I play a great deal of the American music that formed the artistic backbone of the 20th century: Irving Berlin, Jerome Kern, Jimmy van Heusen, Jimmy Webb, Johnny Mercer and the like.

 Where did I start?
-At a youth, I thought tradition passé, so, while I heard the older music in the house, nothing in it that moved me.
-This was in fact the tenor of the times; in fact, but I was on the search for something ethereal and yet substantive.
+At a youth, I thought tradition passé, so, while I heard the older music in the house, nothing in it really moved me.
+This was in fact the tenor of the times (how one changes with experience!); in fact, I was on the search for something ethereal and yet substantive.
 Every player talks about THE record.
 At 14, I discovered mine: The Inner Mounting Flame.
 500 listens, if not more.
 That was about as exotic as one could get and it was, as modern Americans might say, “spiritual.”
 It was certainly for John McLaughlin, as I understand his work.

 Around the same time, I began learning Mandarin Chinese, when only several thousand Americans nationwide were studying it.
 The sounds and the expression of ideas which were untranslatable into English gave me a sense of overarching pleasure and joy that I often still feel today.